HTTPArchive/almanac.httparchive.org/src/content/en/2022/cdn.md

   )
 }}

 Third-party domains have been quick to support new protocols as we saw in our previous study.
 In 2022 we saw decline in the share of HTTP/2 protocol by a small percentage point for the third party domains.
 We also saw an uptick in other protocols (HTTP/3) share.
-This can be attributed to the fact that the third-party domains have been quick to adopt newer protocol for more effecient deliveryu.
+This can be attributed to the fact that the third-party domains have been quick to adopt newer protocol for more effecient delivery.
-Looking at third-party domains supporting newer protocols, we see an interesting trend of higher adoption of HTTP/2+protocols compared to first-party domains.
-This makes sense, considering the fact that most of the top third-party domains use purpose-built CDNs and thus have more control on the content development and content delivery.

 Compared to the year 2021 we saw decline in the share of HTTP/2 protocol by a small percentage point for the third party domains.
 We also saw an uptick in other protocols (HTTP/3) share.
 This can be attributed to the fact that the third-party domains have been quick to adopt newer protocol for more effecient delivery
 Third-party domains need to have consistent performance across all network conditions, and this is where HTTP/2+ adds value by mixing in other protocols like UDP (used by HTTP/3) along with traditional TCP connections.

 In June of 2022 the Internet Engineering Task Force (IETF) published the ([HTTP/3 RFC] (https://www.theregister.com/2022/06/07/http3_rfc_9114_published/)) to take the web from TCP to UDP.
-Many CDN providers have been quick to adopt HTTP/3 support and over time we should see web owners adopting HTTP/3, especially with mobile network traffic having a higher contribution to the total internet traffic.
+Many CDN providers have been quick to adopt HTTP/3 support, some before its formal RFC publication, and over time we should see web owners adopting HTTP/3, especially with mobile network traffic having a higher contribution to the total internet traffic.
 Stay tuned for more insights in 2023.

 ## Brotli adoption